2016 MDS Results and Standings

 HOW MANY EVENTS DO I HAVE TO PLAY TO QUALIFY TO BE IN THE RUNNING FOR MDS PAYOUTS?

-One, to compete for the division championship but three (regardless of zone) to compete for year end payouts.
+One, to compete for the division championship but a minimum of three (regardless of zone) to compete for year end payouts.
 However, the more events you play the better your chances are of finishing higher in the overall standings as we use your top seven event scores to tally your year end total.

 IF I CONTINUE TO CHANGE PARTNERS THROUGHOUT THE SEASON DOES THAT IMPACT MY TOUR STANDINGS?